carolsemerano/kickstarter-analysis/README.md

 ## Overview of Project
 ### Purpose
-This project aims to examine a substantial kickstarting dataset using Excel to improve the decision-making process for a future campaign.
+This project aims to examine a substantial kickstarting dataset using Excel to plan a future theater campaign.
 The dataset contains kickstarting campaigns information from various categories, locations, and goals.
-This analysis used several Excel features, such as formulas, pivot tables, and charts to find trends and provide comprehensive data visualization.
+This analysis used several Excel features, such as formulas, pivot tables, and charts to find trends and provide comprehensive data visualisation.

 ## Analysis and Challenges